 - Scientists named the bacterium after a pneumonia outbreak in Philadelphia at an American Legion convention in 1976.

 - Legionnaires’ disease is FATAL for approximately 1 in 10 people who contract it.

 - Except for rare circumstances, people do not spread Legionnaires’s disease to other people.

-- Detects Legionella pneumophila when traditional culture methods do not
+- This form of Legionella Testing detects Legionella pneumophila when traditional culture methods do not

 - 7-Day confirmed results means facilities can respond quickly & efficiently

 - 99% reproducibility removes uncertainty.
 No re-testing before taking action